 Promise Community Health Center offers affordable eye care and holistic vision care with the addition of two northwest Iowa optometrists.
 Local eye doctors from Beaver Eye Care provide care in our Promise office a couple days a week to offer professional eye care including routine eye exams, vision screenings, affordable eyeglass frames and more.

-Promise Community Health Center Vision Team includes two Optometrists from the Sioux Center area, Dr. Dan Clousing and Dr. Eric Waltz.
-Another member of our Vision Team, Fatima Arteaga assists and interprets.
+Promise Community Health Center Vision Team includes two Optometrists from the Sioux Center area, Dr. Dan Clousing and Dr. Aric Waltz.
+Another member of our Vision Team, Jessica Mora assists and interprets.

 Dr. Dan Clousing, OD